Samman-Pali/gopher-client/README.md

 ### How to Execute:

+Ensure you have the latest python version.

 Navigate to the directory where you have saved the gopher-client in your terminal.

 Then execute:

 ```
 python gopher_client.py